 Prior to coming to the University of Iowa, Southmayd was a student coach at Central College in Pella, Iowa from 1998 to 2001.
 While at Central, he coached the receivers and worked primarily with the offense.
 In that time span, Central won three Iowa Conference football championships and participated in four NCAA Division III playoffs.
 In the summer of 2001, Scott served as an intern with the University of Northern Iowa football program.

-Southmayd, a native of Readlyn, Iowa, attended Wapsie Valley High School and played on a state championship football team coached by his father, Jerry Southmayd.
+A native of Readlyn, Iowa, Southmayd attended Wapsie Valley High School and played on a state championship football team coached by his father, Jerry Southmayd.
 Scott was awarded the National Football Foundation and College Football Hall of Fame Iowa High School Scholar-Athlete Award in 1998.

 Southmayd was born in Waverly, Iowa.
 Scott and his wife, Elizabeth, have a son, Landon, and a daughter, Hannah.

 SOUTHMAYD'S COACHING CAREER

 Iowa AA, 2002-05

 "It is a great honor to be a part of the football staff at the University of Iowa under the direction of Coach Ferentz.
 As a native Iowan and graduate of the University of Iowa, I have a great passion and enthusiasm for this University and Hawkeye football.
 The Iowa football program is built on hard work, integrity and a "people first" approach.
 This is a direct reflection of the leadership provided by Coach Ferentz and the entire coaching staff.